Cananito/Cananito.github.io/_generator/content/about-me.md

 * Computer science and [software](software.html) engineering.
 * Reading [books](books.html).
 * [Golf](golf.html).
 Mostly playing it, sometimes watching it.
 * Football (soccer).
 Mostly following it, sometimes watching it, but not playing it (too afraid of injuring myself).
 My favorite team is **Manchester United**.
-My favorite games to watch are England’s Premier League, the UEFA Champions League final, and the FIFA World Cup.
 * Playing [Go](go.html).

 ### Why “cananito”?